 What’s it take to become masterful at major gift fundraising?
 Discipline yourself to build these seven habits into your work routine and you will raise major giving to a whole new level at your nonprofit organization.

-I love to golf.
+I love golf.
 The relaxed camaraderie of being out on the course with friends and colleagues.
-The open air and natural scenery.
+The open-air and natural scenery.
 The satisfaction that comes from making a great shot.
 The endless challenge to improve your game.

 The same can be said about fundraisers.
 Even the most hapless amongst us can bring home a major gift every now and again.
 But that doesn’t make you an effective major gift fundraiser.
 Great fundraisers don’t stand out for bringing in an occasional big gift; they stand out because they bring it time and again, year over year.
 So what’s it take to elevate your game to that level?